alexpana/intellij-rust/doc/QuickStart.md

 In general updating the plugin should just work even if we change things we cache or persist.
 However given the current rate of change we do not test for this and so it is possible for data from the previous versions to confuse the newer version of the plugin.
-You can **Refresh all external projects** to force a reimport of Cargo project.
+You can **Refresh Cargo project** to force a reimport of Cargo project.
 You can use **Invalidata caches/Restart** to rebuild indices.

 # Tips